tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Networking/AWS Cloud Global Networking.md

 Route 53 is a DNS web service.
 It routes end users to internet apps hosted in AWS.
-Route 53 connects users and their request
+Route 53 connects users and their requests to AWS resources and external resources.